wdi-sg/js-clock-intervals/README.md

 Get `now` by declaring a new Date object.
 Investigate what useful functions the Date object has attached to it.

+## Further: Time zones
+Create several clocks, each running in a different time zone.

+## Further: Interplanetary Time
+Create clocks that run on mars, venus or jupiter time.
+Show the date as well.

 ## Licensing
 All content is licensed under a CC­BY­NC­SA 4.0 license.